-SUNY ESF Title IX Coordinator or Affirmative Action Officer, 220 Bray Hall, 315-565-3012, or titleix@esf.edu parking rules and regulations, including ticketing and fines, are available on the University Police webpage.
+SUNY ESF Title IX Coordinator or Affirmative Action Officer, 220 Bray Hall, 315-565-3012, or titleix@esf.edu a vehicle.
+First-year students are not permitted to have cars on campus or at Centennial Hall.
+Additional parking rules and regulations, including ticketing and fines, are available on the University Police webpage.